eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 ## 5.4.
 Block Finality

-Block finality is the final outcome of EOSIO consensus.
+Block finality is the final outcome of Antelope consensus.
 It is achieved after a supermajority of active producers have validated the block according to the consensus rules (see [3.1.
 Layer 1: Native Consensus (aBFT)](#31-layer-1-native-consensus-abft)).
 Blocks that reach finality are permanently recorded in the blockchain and cannot be undone.
 In this regard, the last irreversible block (LIB) in the chain refers to the most recent block that has become final.
 Therefore, from that point backwards the transactions that have been recorded on the blockchain cannot be reversed, tampered, or erased.

 ### 5.4.1.
 Goal of Finality